 An important component of the dust mite diet is mould that grows on the dead skin cells they consume.
 The ones they find most “tasty” are Alternaria alternata, Cladosporium sphaerospermum, and Wallemia sebi.
 If interested, you can learn more here.

 The mould softens and partially digests the skin cells, allowing them to be more efficiently processed by the dust mite.
+The microbes also provide vitamin B to the dust mites.

-Fabrics and materials treated with antimicrobials such as mattress ticking & polyurethane foam, pillow fill, feather & down, sheets and blankets discourage mould and mildew growth.
+Fabrics and materials treated with antimicrobials such as mattress ticking & polyurethane foam, carpeting, pillow fill, feather & down, sheets and blankets discourage mould and mildew growth.

 Hence, dead skin cells are less likely to become colonized with fungal growth, essentially slowing and disrupting the dust mite’s life cycle.